 Given CSLP's business model and product range, the entire portfolio is considered as one line of business.
 As above elaborated on with regards to CSLP's risk profile (risk type contributions with regard to SCR), this section refers to CSLP's own books only.
-For the moment, CSLP's SH EQ is solely invested in cash, hence without inducing any liquidity risk in this context.
+For the moment, CSLP's SH EQ is solely invested in cash and short term time deposits, hence without inducing any liquidity risk in this context.